alphagov/paas-tech-docs/source/documentation/deploying_apps/deploying_node_js.md

 ### Specify a Node.js version

-You must tell Cloud Foundry which version of Node.js your app uses in the Node.js buildpack.
+You should tell Cloud Foundry which version of Node.js your app uses in the Node.js buildpack.

 Refer to the documentation on [buildpack language version updates](deploying_apps.html#buildpack-language-version-updates) for more information.